kaykayehnn/typescript-react-redux-boilerplate/README.md

 **Declarations** serve for defining usage of miscellaneous file types, which get processed by webpack loaders, e.g. styles, vectors, graphql etc.

 #### Store
-**Actions** define the action types and action creators.
-They also export a union of their action types, which is then used for strongly typing `dispatch` calls.
+**Actions** define action types and action creators.
+They also export a union of their action types, which is then used in reducers.
+**Actions** define action types and action creators.
+Each state piece also exports a union of its action types, which are later merged in AppActions.ts.

 **Reducers'** signatures are defined using State and ActionType types and by using `switch..case` branches for each action we get strong typing, courtesy of [Discriminated Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions).

 **State** holds shape definitions of the different pieces of data the reducers manage.
 AppState shows the shape of the whole state tree.

 #### Types

-**Types** holds overridden definitions of intrinsic redux and react-redux types.
-They serve mainly for brevity when defining containers and actions but they also solve type definitions problems with redux-thunk middleware.
+**Types** hold application-specific contracts (models, enums, etc.) .
+The Redux types specify overridden definitions of intrinsic redux and react-redux types.
+They serve for brevity when defining containers and actions but they also solve type definitions problems with defining props for container components.

-#### Index and Polyfills
+#### Top level files

-**Index** is the main entry point.
-It takes care of bootstrapping the application and shouldn't hold any program logic.
+**Index** is the bundle entry point.
+It renders ```<App />``` and shouldn't hold any program logic.

+**App** is the root component.
+It renders wrapper components and specifies app routes.

 **Polyfills** is an entry point containing polyfills for older browsers.
 It gets processed in a separate bundle and is loaded conditionally by a test in [index.html](https://github.com/kayKayEhnn/typescript-react-redux-boilerplate/blob/318ca1247e1446a95f43e6410f4764159fb77a49/public/index.html#L18-L27).

+**Style** is the entry point for global styles and importing CSS frameworks.

 ---